Saturday, August 16, 2008

 Cut the dough into 16 equal pieces, and roll them roughly into balls with damp hands.
 Place 8 on each cookie sheet, leaving space between.
 Press them down to about 3/8" or 1/2" thick.
 Bake 10 minutes, then turn the pans around from front to back (and, if necessary, shift the ones on the lower shelf to the top and vice versa) and bake 10 more minutes.

 Remove from pans and cool on racks.
-Store airtight after cooling thoroughly, or freeze.
+Store airtight after cooling thoroughly, and freeze if you aren't using them up within a day or two.
+Low-fat cookies don't keep as well as the high-fat variety.

 Nutrition (per cookie): 294.7 calories; 36% calories from fat; 12.8g total fat; 0.0mg cholesterol; 229.7mg sodium; 173.9mg potassium; 44.9g carbohydrates; 4.6g fiber; 19.8g sugar; 40.2g net carbs; 4.7g protein; 6.2 points.